schmouk/PyRandLib/README.md

 The Mersenne twister PRG proposed by Matsumoto and Nishimura - see [5] -  is the  most  widely  used  PRG.
 The  Random  class of module random in Python implements this PRG.
-It is also implemented in C++ and Java standard librar- ies for instance.
+It is  also  implemented  in  C++  and  Java  standard libraries for instance.

 It offers a very good period (2^19937, i.e. about 4.3e6001).
 Unfortunately, this PRG is a little bit long to compute (up to 3 times than LCGs,  60% more